 Are You Ready for a Blockchain PoC?

-Starting on a blockchain PoC now may become one of your smartest decisions in 2018.
+Starting on a blockchain proof of concept now may become one of your smartest decisions in 2020.
 As industry pioneers start to come up with commercial products, it’s a safe bet to secure a PoC.
 That PoC will help you pilot optimized processes and transition into an end-to-end solution later on.

 Here are two questions you need to consider before building a PoC on a blockchain: